cloudforet-io/api-doc/content/en/monitoring/plugin/Event.md

 ### parse

-desc: Parses a specific Event resource and transforms the resource from external data collected to data available in Cloudforet internally.
+Parses a specific Event resource and transforms the resource from external data collected to data available in Cloudforet internally.
 The `parse` method standardizes all different data from external monitoring systems.